CUCB/website/README.md

 ## Getting started

 1. Clone the repository
+2. Open the repository in VSCode
-2. Install the recommended extensions.
+3. Install the recommended extensions.
 Press `ctrl+shift+p` (or probably `cmd+shift+p` on Mac) and search for "show recommended extensions" (without the quotes) and press enter to select the option that appears.
 Install all the extensions under the heading "Workspace recommended extensions".
-3. Run `npm install`.
+4. Run `npm install`.
 This will install the dependencies locally, including Cypress (the test runner), hasura-cli (which is used to manage database migrations), prettier (a code formatter), and a git hook via husky (which will format the code with prettier when making a git commit)
-4. Run `npm run docker:start` (in VSCode, this should be possible by just pressing Ctrl+Shift+B, or right clicking the file `docker-compose.yml` and selecting "Compose up").
+5. Run `npm run docker:start` (in VSCode, this should be possible by just pressing Ctrl+Shift+B, or right clicking the file `docker-compose.yml` and selecting "Compose up").

 ### Running the tests

-The project uses the [cypress](https://cypress.io) testing framework.
+The project uses the [Cypress](https://cypress.io) testing framework.
 It is set up to run the tests in CI, using `docker-compose` in order to create a real database and Hasura backend for proper end-to-end testing.
 This should work automatically, and there are custom commands set up in cypress to e.g. run SQL scripts and login to the site.
 There are a couple of ways to run the tests locally.

 #### Run them locally